60-year-old killed in Birmingham flash flooding identified - NewsBreak

 BIRMINGHAM, Ala. ( WIAT ) — A 60-year-old man has died after being swept away during Wednesday’s flash flooding event in Birmingham.

-The Jefferson County Coroner’s Office identified the man as Joseva Lawrence SpeedSuspect fires shot during arrest in Mobile, police say
+The Jefferson County Coroner’s Office identified the man as Joseva Lawrence Speed.At least 8 water rescues conducted in Birmingham

 According to BFRS Captain Orlando Reynolds, Speed was pulled from the water by bystanders in the 8400 block of 23rd Street South.
 They then performed CPR until first responders arrived.
 Speed was then taken to St. Vincent’s Hospital.